omkarkalamkar/personal_ska/docs/src/developer_guide/code_quality.rst

 Black
 ^^^^^
-TMC Leaf Nodes uses the ``black`` code formatter to format its code.
+TMC Dish Leaf Node uses the ``black`` code formatter to format its code.
 Formatting can be checked using the command ``make python-format``.

 The CI pipeline does check that if code has been formatted using black or not.

 Linting
 ^^^^^^^
-TMC Leaf Nodes uses below libraries/utilities for linting.
+TMC Dish Leaf Node uses below libraries/utilities for linting.
 Linting can be checked using command ``make python-lint``.

 * ``isort`` - It provides a command line utility, Python library and